drivelling-spinel/tartar/README.md

 1. Install Tartar.

-2. Drop INTMAPD2.WAD found in GOODIES\OLIACYM directory of the distribution and place itnto the same same directory as TARTAR.EXE.
+2. Drop INTMAPD2.WAD found in GOODIES\OLIACYM directory of the distribution and place into the same same directory as TARTAR.EXE.
 For example:

    C:\GAMES\TARTAR\
    C:\GAMES\TARTAR\TARTAR.EXE